ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 param apiManagementServiceName string
 ```

 The script assumes that the Key Vault, client certificate and API Management Service already exist.
-We can reference them using the `existing` keyword using the following sample.
+We can reference them using the `existing` keyword with the following Bicep.

 ```bicep
 resource keyVault 'Microsoft.KeyVault/vaults@2023-02-01' existing = {